 Maybe, It depends if your background is quantitative

-A varied career background makes for a better data scientist.
-Highlight your differences in background as a positive in aiding diverse thinking on your new team.
+A varied career background often makes for a better data scientist.
+I’t important to highlight the differences in background as a positive as it assists in diverse thinking on your new team.
 If you can’t afford to go back to school there are still plenty of online resources to teach yourself if you have the time and dedication to self learn.

 How do I find a data science project?

-Look to your hobbies for project inspiration.
+Look to your hobbies or passions for project inspiration.
 I did projects centered around bioinformatics, beer and civic open data because that’s what I’m interested in.

 How do I evaluate data science jobs?

-When searching for jobs I look for a team that is language agnostic (R, Python, SQL, Julia), has data science tooling for predictive modeling at scale, and mentorship opportunities for junior scientists.
+When searching for jobs I look for a team that is language agnostic (R, Python, SQL, Julia), has data science tooling for predictive modeling at scale (capabilities to host shiny web servers and access to data), and mentorship opportunities for junior scientists.